Uzbekistan Photography Workshop

 Day 7: Bukhara and its countryside

-Today, we will go in a village outside of Bukhara where we ll have the opportunity to spend the day with a family.
+Today, early in the morning, we will visit an animal market and then we will go in a village outside of Bukhara where we ll have the opportunity to spend the day with a family.
 We’ll see and photograph the routine of that family, They will prepare lunch for us, making amazing warm bread.
 This is a very intimate moment where you will really understand the meaning of the Uzbek hospitality.

 Day 8: Bukhara – Samarkand

-After late breakfast, we will have our official photo reviews before heading to Samarkand by fast train.
+After breakfast, we will have our official photo reviews or the opportunity to enjoy one of the oldest Hamman in the country before heading to Samarkand by fast train.
 In Samarkand, we’ll spend the late afternoon in the Registan square.